Energinet-DataHub/opengeh-edi/README.md

 ## Intro

 The market roles domain is in charge of supply and consumer relations.
-It handles changes in supply (who supplies electricity), and changes in consumers (who is a customer), on market evaluation points.
+It handles changes in supply/production (who supplies/produces electricity), and changes in consumers (who is a customer), on market evaluation points.

 These are the processes maintained by this domain.